bree254/yolo/explanation.md

   -  `EXPOSE 5000` the port the server runs
   - `CMD ["node","server.js"]` whenever the container starts it boots the express server in production mode

+## 3. Docker-compose networking
+- **Networking Implemantation**
+From the rubric ,we are required to implement custom bridge networks that connect the containers .So I decided to create yolo-net instead of the default bridge so the three services can live on their own subnet and avoid clashing with other projects.I chose a 172.30 range so it wouldnt overlap with anything else I run locally
+- **Port allocation**
+From my frontend container the port is pointed to port 80 but for compose I published it on port 3000 so I can acceess it on the browser.
+The backend exposes 5000 for API calls and I kept Mongo's 27017 open in case I need to connect with a local shell

+## 4. Docker-compose volume definition and usage
+For this , I defined mongo-data a named Docker colume and mounted it at /data/db inside the Mongo container.Docker keeps the volume outside the container filesystem ,so even if I run `docker compose down` or rebuild the yolo-mongo container ,the BSON files remain untouched.
+From the rubric requirements : the database survives the container restarts without any manual export/import .I tested this by removing the container ,bringing it back up and confirming that all previously added products were still there.